Primary tabs

 Records Management

-The Records Management Program is responsible for managing all college records, regardless of format, from their creation to their final disposition.
-That disposition can be to one of the following locations:
+The Records Management Program is responsible for managing records, regardless of format, from their creation to their final disposition.

-• The University Archives located in the Division of Rare and Manuscript Collections for permanent retention
+- The University Archives located in the Division of Rare and Manuscript Collections for permanent retention of records of enduring value.

-• The records center where hard copy scheduled records will eventually be shredded/recycled according to the university records retention schedule.
+- Scheduled records should be shredded/recycled according to the university records retention schedule.

 If an e-mail message was